SQL Server Replication

 Transactional replication is typically used in server-to-server scenarios that require high throughput, including: improving scalability and availability; data warehousing and reporting; integrating data from multiple sites; integrating heterogeneous data; and offloading batch processing.
 Merge replication is primarily designed for mobile applications or distributed server applications that have possible data conflicts.
 Common scenarios include: exchanging data with mobile users; consumer point of sale (POS) applications; and integration of data from multiple sites.
 Snapshot replication is used to provide the initial data set for transactional and merge replication; it can also be used when complete refreshes of data are appropriate.
 With these three types of replication, SQL Server provides a powerful and flexible system for synchronizing data across your enterprise.

-In addition to replication, in SQL Server 2008, you can sychronize databases by using Microsoft Sync Framework and Sync Services for ADO.NET.
+In addition to replication, you can synchronize databases by using Microsoft Sync Framework and Sync Services for ADO.NET.
 Sync Services for ADO.NET provides an intuitive and flexible API that you can use to build applications that target offline and collaboration scenarios.
-For an overview of Sync Services for ADO.NET, see Microsoft Sync Framework.
 For complete documentation, see this MSDN Web site.